 In regards to the area or regions each project mapped, 100% of projects determined successful mapped a single neighborhood, city center or school campus.
 On the other hand, 66% of projects determined unsuccessful mapped more than one region.
 This proves that projects mapping a single neighborhood are three times as likely to be successful, than those mapping multiple regions, neighborhoods or larger districts.

 A variety of successful impacts resulted from these map projects.
-Those notable include, the Paraty Green Map.
+Those notable include, the Paraty, Brazil Green Map.
 Claudia Green, mapmaker of the project explained, “Green Map, Paraty has been presented around the world to Italy, Dubai.
 Ireland.
 Brazil.
 Greece, Zimbabwe and Tibet, and has helped the city receive UNESCO status.”
 Similarly, mapmaker, Maria Oliveira, creator of Mapa Verde do Bairro Cidade São Pedro explained how their city map provided inspiration for the creation of a community garden.
 Andre Baltimore, mapmaker of the San Miguel, Mexico Green Map described how their map was, “recently listed as an important community resource for the cities ‘green government’ funding.”
-These impacts demonstrate results that go beyond basic Green Map structures and processes, but stem from creation.
+These impacts demonstrate results that go beyond basic Green Map structures and processes, but stem from the process of Green Map creation.

 Analysis

 Critical to consider however, are the mapmaker response rates of Level 1-2 and 3-4 mapmakers.
-Results from the survey mapmakers with Level 1 and 2 ranked maps had a 28% response rate, while mapmakers with Level 3 and 4 ranked maps had a 76% response rate.
+Results from the survey demonstrate mapmakers with Level 1 and 2 ranked maps had a 28% response rate, while mapmakers with Level 3 and 4 ranked maps had a 76% response rate.
 A potential explanation is that mapmakers with incomplete projects have less motivation to complete the survey knowing their project will not be analyzed as successful.
-Unreliable access to technology and global communication services is another possibility that limited respondersmade Green.
+Unreliable access to technology and global communication services is another possibility that limited responders and perhaps also made Green Map projects harder to realize successfully.
 Inactive Latin American projects, meaning those with no activity for more than 2 years, were included in map counts.
 Consequently, contact information could have been outdated.
 These survey response rates however, reflect a discrepancy, and should be taken into consideration when assessing the results.

-Focusing on organization participation and involvement, , non-governmental and individuals have been responsible for the creation of successful Latin American Green Maps.
+Focusing on organization participation and involvement, educational institutions, non-governmental and individuals have been responsible for the creation of successful Latin American Green Maps.
 Success rates of each organization show those most and least likely to produce successful projects.

-Two organization types, and non-governmental organizations, have significantly higher success rates than the other options.
+Two organization types, educational institutions and non-governmental organizations, have significantly higher success rates than the other options.
 Non-governmental organizations are most likely to produce complete and successful projects, where both governmental organizations and community groups are least likely.
-Potential explanations could be related to the level of organization, support systems and networks existing or established within each group.
+Potential explanations could be related to the level of organization, support systems, resources, and networks existing or established within each group.
 For instance, lack of success involving individuals, and community groups to create Green Maps could be because they have less access to funding, resources and existing participating members.
 On the other hand, educational institutions have access to free student labor and existing network organization, providing a possible explanation for their high levels of success.